BELIEF STATEMENT︱DANCE AS PUBLIC ART

 Paradoxically, these changes lend a sense of longevity to the experience of dance.
 Once engaged in movement, the group enters a state of continuous communal transformation, from first rehearsal to final performance – and beyond, as those who share an embodied artistic experience will likely interact with one another differently from that point forward.

 In this way, the notion of permanence with respect to public art as it may pertain to dance suggests a process of ongoing group practice – regular engagements and explorations of movement over time.
-In this way, dance may be installed within a public sphere, much as a sculpture might be installed within a physical space.
+Thus, dance may be installed within a public sphere, much as a sculpture might be installed within a physical space.

 This conception of dance as public art also suggests a practice that is open and free to all community members, as opposed to being exclusively the province for trained dancers.
 The wider public must be encouraged and welcomed to participate in their preferred capacity at any given juncture, as either performers or witnesses, with the understanding that both roles carry equal value.